maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

-One of the fundamental features of DeFi is borrowing, where users can obtain loans by leveraging their cryptocurrency assets as collateral.
+One of the fundamental features of DeFi is borrowing, where users can obtain crypto backed loans by leveraging their cryptocurrency assets as collateral.

 In this article, we will explain how to borrow from a DeFi protocol.
-Or skip the steps and get a loan through Rocko!
+Or skip the steps and get a [crypto loan](https://rocko.co) through Rocko!
 Let's get to it!

 [Rocko enables crypto owners to easily borrow using their crypto as collateral.
-Access low-rate loans from trusted DeFi protocols and get funds in minutes — no matter your expertise!
+Access low-rate crypto backed loans from trusted DeFi protocols and get funds in minutes — no matter your expertise!
 Get started!]

 ## Step 1: Choosing the Protocol